leecher1337/ntvdmx64/readme.txt

    to the root of W: drive
 3) Run the patch.cmd file inside the ntvdmpatch directory to patch the sourcecode tree accordingly
+3a)If you want, you can apply the updates now (see next topic)
 4) Run zSHtst.cmd to enter build shell where you then type:
    a) bld-ntos.cmd
       to build base components that are required for building NTVDM.